 In digital marketing or branding, reputation management is an essential part.
 This ensures that the company does not face any PR disasters.
 For this, they need to look at all aspects of it right from reviewing content before posting it on different social media sites to monitoring their accounts to look for negative reviews or any signs of hacking attempts.
 This means that every brand should have and follow a strategic plan to protect their reputation on social media.

 The best way to ensure that the reputation is retained is to respond to every inquiry as promptly as possible.
-Since social media is a part of the customer service strategy of every brad, such an effort is typical and inevitable.
+Since social media is a part of the customer service strategy of every brand, such an effort is typical and inevitable.
 A company will be better off if they use social media to:

 - Publicize their brand to the world and